openmultiplayer/web/frontend/docs/scripting/functions/NPC_StopMove.md

 ## Notes

+:::warning

-- This stops the NPC at their current position
+- This stops the NPC at their current position.
-- If the NPC is not moving, this function has no effect
+- If the NPC is not moving, this function has no effect.
-- The NPC will remain at the stopped position until given a new movement command
+- The NPC will remain at the stopped position until given a new movement command.
-- Use `NPC_IsMoving` to check if an NPC is currently moving
+- Use [NPC_IsMoving](NPC_IsMoving) to check if an NPC is currently moving.

 ## Related Functions

-- [NPC_Move](NPC_Move): Make NPC move to a position
+- [NPC_Move](NPC_Move): Make NPC move to a position.
-- [NPC_IsMoving](NPC_IsMoving): Check if NPC is moving
+- [NPC_IsMoving](NPC_IsMoving): Check if NPC is moving.
-- [NPC_MoveByPath](NPC_MoveByPath): Make NPC follow a path
+- [NPC_MoveByPath](NPC_MoveByPath): Make NPC follow a path.
-- [NPC_SetPos](NPC_SetPos): Set NPC position instantly
+- [NPC_SetPos](NPC_SetPos): Set NPC position instantly.

 ## Related Callbacks

-- [OnNPCFinishMove](OnNPCFinishMove): Called when NPC finishes movement
+- [OnNPCFinishMove](OnNPCFinishMove): Called when NPC finishes movement.